Khoya Khoya Chand (TV series): Soundtrack

-The OST of the Series has been composed by Sohail Keys.
-It has been sung by Dua Malik, and Ahsan Khan, The Guitars have been done by Abid Wilson.
-The lines are frequently played during the show.
-The title song video is performed by Sohai Ali Abro and Maya Ali, Ahsan Khan and Yasir Shah.
-The OST Music is divided into two parts, "Open theme" and "End Theme".
-The Open Theme has been performed by Dua Malik while the End Theme has been done by Ahsan Khan.
+The OST of the series has been composed by Sohail Haider.
+Dua Malik and Ahsan Khan sang the song.
+Abid Wilson is on guitar.
+The lines play frequently during the show.
+Sohai Ali Abro, Maya Ali, Ahsan Khan, and Yasir Shah perform in the title song video.
+The OST music has two parts, "Open theme" and "End theme".
+Dua Malik performed the open theme, while Ahsan Khan performed the end theme.
 Both themes are further combined to make up the whole original OST.
-The OST of the Series is very popular and its full-length version has attracted many viewers.

 Production

-The series was based on Faiza Iftikhar's novel "Ye Lamhay Tere Naam Karein" and was produced by Faheem Burney.
-The Series cast Ahsan Khan, Sohai Ali Abro, Maya Ali and Yasir Shah as its main characters.
+The series was based on Faiza Iftikhar's novel "Ye Lamhay Tere Naam Karein", and Faheem Burney produced the show.
+The series cast Ahsan Khan, Sohai Ali Abro, Maya Ali and Yasir Shah as its main characters.

 Making

 The making of Khoya Khoya Chand started in June 2013, while the promos were shown during mid-July 2013.
 On 15 August 2013, the show aired its first episode, and ran for 18 episodes.
 On 26 December 2013, it aired its last episode, and was replaced by another TV series, Ru Baru.